algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Bytecode: 0x90
 - Stack: ..., A: uint64, B: uint64 &rarr; ..., uint64
 - A times 2^B, modulo 2^64
-- Availability: v4
+- Introduced In: v4

 ## shr

 - Bytecode: 0x91
 - Stack: ..., A: uint64, B: uint64 &rarr; ..., uint64
 - A divided by 2^B
-- Availability: v4
+- Introduced In: v4

 ## sqrt